-As of March 31, 2021, a total of 23 of our consolidated properties are subject to ground leases.
-The termination dates of these ground leases range from 2021 to 2090, including periods for which exercising an extension option is reasonably assured.
+As of March 31, 2022, we are subject to ground leases that cover all or a portion of 23 of our consolidated properties with termination dates extending through 2090, including periods for which exercising an extension option is reasonably assured.
 These ground leases generally require us to make fixed annual rental payments, or a fixed annual rental payment plus a percentage rent component based upon the revenues or total sales of the property.
-In addition, we have several regional office locations that are subject to leases with termination dates ranging from 2021 to 2028.
+In addition, we have several regional office locations that are subject to leases with termination dates ranging from 2023 to 2028.
 These office leases generally require us to make fixed annual rental payments plus pay our share of common area, real estate taxes, and utility expenses.
 Some of our ground and office leases include escalation clauses.
 All of our lease arrangements are classified as operating leases.
 We incurred ground lease expense and office lease expense, which are included in other expense and home office and regional expense, respectively, as follows: